tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 To work around this issue, we move them to hide them from GCC.
 Since we will only be using GCC with this toolchain from now on and not Clang, this seems fine.
 We had to wait to move them, until after the OS X Cross tools are built with Clang.
-After the OS X Cross tools are built and are usable, we no longer need Clang to to process the these SDK headers and we can hide them.
-NOTE: We will not be able to use `oppc32-clang++` or `oppc64-clang++` unless we move the headers back.
+After the OS X Cross tools are built and are usable, we no longer need Clang and we can hide them. **NOTE:** We will no longer be able to use `oppc32-clang++` or `oppc64-clang++` unless we move the headers back.

 ```
 # **NOTE:** the `SDK/include/c++/4.0.0` directory causes issues building GCC and